 If you would like to talk to Work and Income about any aspect of the person's diagnosis or ability to work, you can contact your local health and disability team.

 Availability of medical certificates

-Pads of Work Capacity Medical Certificates are available from Work and Income.
+Pads of Work Capacity medical certificates and all other medical certificates are available from Work and Income.